HumanSignal/label-studio/docs/source/guide/auth_setup.md

 ## Set up SAML SSO

-The organization owner for Label Studio can set up SSO & SAML for the Label Studio instance.
+The organization owner for Label Studio Enterprise can set up SSO & SAML for the instance.
 Label Studio Enterprise supports the following IdPs:
 - Microsoft Active Directory
 - OneLogin
 - others that use SAML assertions